Sometimes we’re all our own worst enemies.

 Each time your mortgage comes up for renewal the bank typically offers you the “posted” rate or slightly better.

-If you do a little research, call a few other banks, call a few mortgage brokers … and find out what the “best rate” on the street is – you can then go back to the bank and push them for a better ready.
+If you do a little research, call a few other banks, call a few mortgage brokers … and find out what the “best rate” on the street is – you can then go back to the bank and push them for a better rate.

 Every single time we’ve done this we’ve received a better rate than the one that was first offered with the renewal.